InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2017/2017-12-31-save-one-thousand-pounds.markdown

 All you need to do to is:

 1. Sign-up to the challenge.
-*Unfortunately sign-ups for #Challenge2018 are now closed.
+*Edit: Unfortunately sign-ups for #Challenge2018 are now closed.
 However you can join the waitlist for future challenges here:*
 <script async id="_ck_337007" src="https://forms.convertkit.com/337007?v=6"></script>
 2. Make your copy of the [Google Sheet](https://docs.google.com/spreadsheets/d/1i1E-jIoObX94_FcJNrnCRZKrzkx1hG89UYs8aj-sd0w/edit?usp=sharing){:target="_blank" rel="nofollow"} and start saving